liquibase/liquibase-neo4j/README.md

 The Neo4j plugin relies on the JDBC driver to execute queries.

-You need to pick the 4.x driver JAR for Neo4j 4.x or 3.5.x for Neo4j 3.5.x in the [releases section](https://github.com/neo4j-contrib/neo4j-jdbc/releases) of the project.
+You need to pick the 4.x driver JAR for Neo4j 4.x or 3.5.x for Neo4j 3.5.x in the [releases section](https://github.com/neo4j-contrib/neo4j-jdbc/releases) of the project (minimum of 4.0.3 is strongly advised).

 That JAR needs to be copied to `$LIQUIBASE_HOME/lib` as well.